PaulKinlan/paul.kinlan.me/content/en/2021-05-10-images-are-still-too-hard.markdown

 I'll do a bigger blog post at some point, but the TL;DR is that I managed to work out how to integrate [squoosh's CLI](https://www.npmjs.com/package/@squoosh/cli) into an [API of sorts](https://github.com/PaulKinlan/squoosh/tree/kinlan-api/api).

-I'm actually very keen to see the Squoosh team work on an web-side embdeding API because I think it would be amazing if CMS's such as Blogger or Wordpress just quickly let a person not have to worry about optimizing the image at all.
+I'm actually very keen to see the Squoosh team work on an web-side embedding API because I think it would be amazing if CMS's such as Blogger or Wordpress just quickly let a person not have to worry about optimizing the image at all.

+## Wrap up

+Images are harder than they should be to get correct, and I'd love to hear your thoughts and feedback about what we can do to make it easy for developers to be on the happy path for the people that use their service.